 By: Sarah Stone

-If you’ve run out of ideas for a new story or if you’re looking for a new perspective on your topic, involving other people with your blog—whether they’re writers, travelers, friends, or complete strangers with wonderful stories—can do wonders to boost your creativity, and as a side benefit, expand your network.
+If you’ve run out of ideas for a new story or if you’re looking for a new perspective on your topic, involving other people with your travel blog—whether they’re writers, travelers, friends, or complete strangers with wonderful stories—can do wonders to boost your creativity, and as a side benefit, expand your network.

 Let’s take a closer look at the pluses of involving others in your travel blog.

-Ask for Guest Posts
+Swap Guest Posts

 A guest post is a great way to be more involved in your travel blog community, and can even jumpstart your creativity.
 Seeing how someone else writes for you can open you up to all kinds of new ideas.